Building Responsive Email Templates Using Bootstrap Principles

 </td>

-When building multiple templates, create a JSON or template data map for spacing values to maintain consistency across your builds—similar to how Bootstrap defines utility scales.
+When building multiple templates, keep a JSON or template data map for spacing values to maintain consistency across your builds, similar to how Bootstrap defines its utility scales.

 4. Typography